Citigroup seeks to end financier Hands' U.S. lawsuit over EMI

 In reviving the case on May 31, the 2nd Circuit said a new trial was needed because Rakoff instructed jurors improperly on English law, which governed the case.

-EMI's catalog of artists has included the Beatles, Pink Floyd, Queen and Tina Turner as well as newer stars such as Coldplay, David Guetta and Katy Perry.
+EMI's catalogue of artists has included the Beatles, Pink Floyd, Queen and Tina Turner as well as newer stars such as Coldplay, David Guetta and Katy Perry.

 The case is Terra Firma Investments (GP) 2 Ltd et al v.
 Citigroup Inc et al, U.S. District Court, Southern District of New York, No. 09-10459.